ataniz/bitcoin-privacy-curriculum/1-privacy_intro.md

 ## discussion questions

-- What does "open society" mean?
+- What does it mean to be an "open society"?
+  >"a society in which an individual is confronted with personal decisions"

 - Why does privacy matter?